Haikara-San: Here Comes Miss Modern: Distribution

 The anime has been discovered by new audiences in the years since thanks to the enduring popularity of the original manga (as well as a live-action movie version of the story released in Japan in 1987).
 In 2005, Haikara-san ga Tooru was listed at #95 in a TV Asahi poll of the top 100 animation series of all time, based on a nationwide survey of Japanese of all age groups.
 The anime has also been aired across Japan by the anime satellite television network, Animax, and the NHK satellite channel BS2.

 Both the manga and anime have also enjoyed considerable success in the European market.
 The manga was released in Italy in the late 1990s under the title Una ragazza alla moda (A Fashionable Girl).
 The anime was successful on Italian TV in 1986 under the title Mademoiselle Anne, and a French dub of the series, Marc et Marie, aired on French TV in 1995.
-The anime has also been dubbed into Arabic, under the title Pino (the Arabic name for Benio).
+The anime has also been dubbed into Arabic, under the title Beno (the Arabic name for Benio).
 Nippon Animation's official English title for the anime is Smart-san.

-Two-part anime film adaptations have been announced with the first film being released in Japan on November 11, 2017, while the second film on October 19, 2018 by covering latter story of the original manga series, which was not told in the 42-episode anime television series in 1978–1979.
+Two-part anime film adaptations have been announced with the first film being released in Japan on November 11, 2017, while the second film on October 19, 2018, covering the latter story of the original manga series, which was not told in the 42-episode anime television series in 1978–1979.
 Eleven Arts has released the first film in theaters in the U.S. and Canada and on Blu-ray in partnership with Right Stuf.
-The second film has also licensed by Eleven Arts.
+The second film has also been licensed by Eleven Arts.